 Bellevue real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) townhomes and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Bellevue neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Bellevue neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1970 and 1999.

 In addition, renter-occupied real estate is dominant in the Bellevue neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.5% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.

-Also, if your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
-With 4.5% of residents in the Bellevue neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 96.9% of all neighborhoods in the U.S., according to NeighborhoodScout's exclusive analysis.
+If your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
+With 6.4% of residents in the Bellevue neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 98.3% of all neighborhoods in the U.S., according to NeighborhoodScout's exclusive analysis.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.